Detroit Tigers top prospect Riley Greene to be called up for his MLB debut

 He had a career .291 batting average in the minor leagues.
 He clobbered 25 doubles, eight triples and 24 home runs, while hitting .301, in 124 games last season for Double-A Erie and Triple-A Toledo.

+He was a lock to make the Opening Day roster until his injury.

+"I think he's going to handle all of this just fine," Hinch said.
+"The weight of the world is not on his shoulders.
+The success of our offense does not rely on him solely.
+We have a lot of guys that need to pick up the slack.
+Riley can help us immediately, but if we expect him to be the sole reason for an offensive turnaround, that's completely unfair to Riley."

 Expectations should be tempered for all prospects, Greene included, but this left-handed hitter has all the tools to emerge immediately.
 One weakness is his strikeout rate, 27.6% in Triple-A last season.
-He is a difference maker in numerous ways: at the plate, in the outfield and on the bases.
+He is a difference maker in numerous ways though: at the plate, in the outfield and on the bases.

 He seems likely to have similar success in the majors, either sooner or later.